gianisp/Infrastructure/SDK-documentation/Securing Internet of Things.md

 # Overview
 Internet of Things solution, in an industrial scale and scenario, requires a proven and solid end-to-end cyber security strategy.
 Kongsberg has through years of experience with advanced, distributed automation and control systems acquired valuable experience in the field of securing installations, equipment, sensors and data.

-We have developed an end-to-end approach, following our kognifai IoT reference architecture, segregating components and zones, as well as taking care of the life cycle management of operating long living solutions in the industrial space.
+We have developed an end-to-end approach, following our Kognifai IoT reference architecture, segregating components and zones, as well as taking care of the life cycle management of operating long living solutions in the industrial space.

 In this article, we dive deeper into the different zones that include: